adamrab123/Mandelbrot-Set-Simulation/README.md

     - `--iterations, -i`: The number of iterations to perform before determining whether a number belongs in the set or not.
         - default: 20

-    - `--output, -o`: The name of the file to output the image to if chunks=1, or the name of the directory to output files to if chunks>1.
+    - `--output-file, -o`: The name of the file to output the image to if chunks=1, or the name of the directory to output files to if chunks>1.

-    - `--blocksize, -b`: The number of threads per block to use in the computation.
+    - `--block-size, -b`: The number of threads per block to use in the computation.
 - default: TBD

 - The number of blocks to use will be computed from the total number of points to calculate and this value.

 - `--chunk, -c`: The number of different bitmap image segments of the full image to generate.

     - default: 1

     - Files will be named `<row><col>.bmp`.
             - Indexing starts at 0, and row 0 column 0 is the top left corner.

 ## Math